Car charging

 Sample setup and Predbat automation to use the cheapest charging slots with no/limited Home Assistant Integration.

 MG4 EV Vehicle with a Hypervolt Car Charger.
-There is no 3rd party integration with the MG, and the Hypervolt car charger doesn't understand when an EV is plugged in.
+There is no 3rd party integration with the MG (so no idea of the car's current SoC), and the Hypervolt car charger doesn't understand when an EV is plugged in.

 Yet it can be stopped and started with a 3rd party integration.

-In Home Assistant, create two helper entities (Settings / Devices & Services / Helpers) of type 'Number':
+In Home Assistant, create a helper entity (Settings / Devices & Services / Helpers) of type 'Number', check minimum value is set to 0, maximum value to 100, and under Advanced Settings, set 'Unit of Measurement' to '%':

 Within the apps.yaml configuration file specify the following configuration settings: